-PETE THE PEACOCK GOES TO TOWN (children’s picture book by Terri Branson) is now available at Lulu in color paperback for just $8.99 and coloring book for just $5.24.
+PETE THE PEACOCK GOES TO TOWN (children’s picture book by Terri Branson) is available from the Kittycat Books label of Dragonfly Publishing in color paperback, color ebook, and color hardback.
 Pete the Peacock flies away from the farm one afternoon and straight into trouble in a nearby town.
-When he perches atop a local church to listen to the singing, his peacock calls wreak havoc on the afternoon choir practice. — Click here to read more and to find sales links…
+When he perches atop a local church to listen to the singing, his peacock calls wreak havoc on the afternoon choir practice. • Click here to read more and to find sales links

 BROTHER DRAGON, the EPPIE 2005 Trophy Award Winner for Best Children’s Book written by Terri Branson and illustrated by Chet Taylor, is now available in an expanded 46-page edition with 22 full-page color illustrations.
 [Children’s Picture Book (rated G for ages 2-7) | Available in color paperback, color hardback, coloring book, and color ebook] Although born a water dragon, all Brother Dragon dreams about is flying among the clouds.
 But will his wish come true in time to save his adopted human family? | Click here to read more and to find sales links….